Slade Green: Environment

-The adjacent Crayford Marshes have been recognised as ecologically significant since circa 1980 and are now designated a Site of Special Scientific Interest.
+The adjacent Crayford Marshes have been recognised as ecologically significant since c.
+1980 and are now designated a Site of Special Scientific Interest.
 The area is popular with bird watchers and video footage shows breeding seals on the waterfront.
 Bexley borough council has discussed intentions to meet the needs of residents as well as the needs of protected amphibians and reptiles.
 The site of listed HAA batteries is managed by the London Wildlife Trust.

 Development

 Slade Green is identified in the London Plan as being part of Bexley Riverside and has continued as a target for urban regeneration since at least 2011.
 Current applications include converting rail-side scrubland into modern housing.

 Nature conservation at Crayford Ness requires Bexley council to normally resist developments that increase lorry traffic around Slade Green.
 The town is increasingly a mix of privately owned residential properties benefiting from short commuting times to the City of London.
 Local industry is confined to the site of the old works and areas adjacent to the large railway carriage depot.

 Various types of investors are attracted to Slade Green's unique combination of strategic rail infrastructure and close proximity to national road network via the M25 at the Dartford Crossing.
 Some commercial developments immediately outside Slade Green are influenced by London Assembly's Bexley Riverside Opportunity and Intensification Area.